abaez/docker-ansible-contrib/README.md

 A docker container to be used for contributing or tweaking ansible.
 Nothing too breathtaking.
 Using the ansible's [helping testing][4] for guidelines in building the container.
 Currently uses `bash -c` as the entrypoint for ease of use.
-It holds `hacking/env-setup` on startup automatically.
+It holds `hacking/env-setup` on startup automatically, with a `git -C /ansible pull` for the local container repository.

 [1]: http://www.ansible.com/